rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 * Materialized view logs help in fast refresh but increases DML time on source table.
 * Missing regular refresh increases the size of log table.
 * Verify QUERY_REWRITE_INTEGRITY and QUERY_REWRITE_ENABLED parameter to confirm before using QUERY REWRITE option.

+##### 16. How to process large set of data using forall without fail?
+Using SAVE EXCEPTIONS option, all exception raised during forall processing can be saved.
+For more details with example, Please refer [bulk data processing](https://github.com/rajnathsah/PerformanceTuning_Oracle/blob/master/Bulk%20Data%20Processing.md) article.